dsh0005/ssstatus-rs/README.md

 - Tokio wants to offload writes to stdout to a worker thread.
 It's fine since I can set the keepalive to more than my expected update interval, but it could probably be better.
+    - I could set stdout as nonblocking before starting Tokio.
+That might work.
+It'd mess up anything that isn't expecting it, but our stdout needs to be tightly controlled anyways.
 - We set timerslack to a reasonable value of 7.5 ms. We should really consider querying sway to see if we can figure out a better guess.